4 November 2025

 Implementing BIM in Retail Design

 Building Information Modelling (BIM) plays a crucial role in modern retail interior design.
-By creating a detailed digital representation of the store layout, designers can evaluate multiple design scenarios and their impact on customer flow.
+By creating a detailed digital representation of the store layout, designers can evaluate multiple design scenarios and their impact on customer flow before any physical work begins.
 This predictive capability enables retailers to craft designs that maximise the use of space and improve operational efficiency.

 Conclusion